hansewetz/xconfig/README.md

 ```

-A configuratyion variable is accessed by directly using the variable name or by prefixing the name with '%':
+A configuration variable is accessed by directly using the variable name or by prefixing the name with '%':
 ```bash
 user = @"${USER}"                        # 'user' is assigned the value of environment variable 'USER' userAtMachine= @"%{user}@`hostname -i`"  # access configuration variable 'user' inside a string